 - Estimating the cost of your collision-related expenses

 - Negotiating for a settlement that reflects your losses

 - Consulting with third-party field experts to learn more about the collision

 - Handling communications with everyone involved

 Our team can also file a lawsuit on your behalf, if necessary.
-Under Florida Statute § 95.11, you have four years from the date of the collision to bring your case to court.
+Under Florida Statute § 95.11, you have two years from the date of the collision to bring your case to court.
 We can provide more information when you call us today.

 Chalik & Chalik Injury Lawyers Can Serve as Your Legal Advocate